aio-libs/aiohttp/docs/web_reference.rst

 Route definition, a description for not registered yet route.

-Could be used for filing route table by providig a list of route definitions (Django style).
+Could be used for filing route table by providing a list of route definitions (Django style).

 The definition is created by functions like :func:`get` or